 Do not use Part III for automobiles and other listed property.
-Instead, report this property in Part V on page 2 of Form 4562.
+Instead, report this property in Part V on page 2 of Form 4562

-For tangible property depreciated under MACRS, enter the GDS and ADS deductions for the current year.
+For tangible property placed in service in tax years beginning before 1999 and depreciated under MACRS, enter the GDS and ADS deductions for the current year.
 To compute the deductions, see the instructions for column (g), line 15.